Need an expert?

 Now you can browse to https://localhost:7474 and start writing and testing your queries.

-Now only we have a query that returns all concrete subclasses of Animal
+Now only we have a query that returns all concrete subclasses of Animal, inner classes excluded.

-To stop the server, return to the console from where it was started and hit Enter.
+To stop the server, return to the console where you started it and press Enter.

 Now that we have a query that do the extraction from the compiled code, we just need to put that in a file.
 In this example, we just want to write the fully qualified name for each class found by the query.
 To do that, we implement a custom report writer: